Almond growers battle weather and pests as harvest nears

-Almond growers in California’s Central Valley have experienced extreme weather and an intensified pest pressure, according the latest Blue Diamond Growers report.
+Almond growers in California have experienced extreme weather and an intensified pest pressure, the Blue Diamond Growers report noted.

 The fluctuating temperatures, ranging from the mid-80s to over 100 degrees, have increased water consumption in almond orchards.
 Growers reliant on irrigation districts with set schedules are struggling to keep up with their trees’ needs.